 "I loved the way that Anglo-Norwegian company NIE told a story about two unaccompanied young Syrian children making the perilous journey from Aleppo to Oslo.
 They did it with such care, with unassuming theatricality and direct engagement with its young audience.
 Such beautifully pointed work.
 Direct, engaging and just so."

-We Come from Far, Far Away is a performance for younger audiences exploring the stories of refugees.
-We have developed the show working with Hvalstad Transittmottak, the Reception Centre in Norway, a centre that provides a first reception point for young refugees (aged 13 – 18) who have arrived alone to claim asylum in Norway.
+A performance for younger audiences exploring the stories of refugees performed in a Mongolian yurt.
+We developed the show working with Hvalstad Transittmottak, a centre that provides a first reception point for young refugees (aged 13 – 18) who have arrived alone to claim asylum in Norway.
 Most were from Afghanistan and Syria and had made the journey to Norway alone.
 Their stories are difficult and amazing.
 They were full of energy and life and hope for the future.
-In this performance we have tried to tell one of them in a simple and intimate way using live music, story telling, shadow puppets and objects in an immersive setting.
+In this performance we tried to tell one of them in a simple and intimate way.
+After each performance there is a short post-show discussion.

 “I had a tent, I bought it in a supermarket in Greece, there was a sign which I could not read apart from that it said € 100 which was crossed out and then was written €40 in red!
 That’s called a bargain – so I took my money and I stood in the line.
 I tried to look normal.
 When I got to the desk I gave the man my money, he put it in the till and then he asked me something, I smiled, and then he started to shout at me, he shouted and shouted, so I took my phone out and stated to film him…..”

 Suitable for ages 9+

 Produced by Arts Council Norway, Arts Council England, Municipality of Asker, Theatre DRAK

 “funny, imaginative, inventive and sad… you’re in for something pretty special.